 The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per share.
 The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
 After the initial public offering the underwriters may change the public offering price and concession and discount to broker/dealers.

-The following table summarizes the compensation and estimated expenses we will pay:
+The following table summarizes the compensation we will pay:

-Per Share Total
+Per S Per Share Total otal

 Without Over-Allotment With Over-Allotment Without Over-Allotment With Over-Allotment

-Underwriting Discounts and \$ \$ \$ \$
+\$ \$ \$ \$

-Commissions paid by us
+Underwriting Discounts and Commissions paid by us

-Expenses payable by us \$ \$ \$ \$